ohsu-cedar-comp-hub/ohsu-cedar-comp-hub.github.io/_posts/2023-09-19-Right-Sizing Slurm Jobs.markdown

 sacct --units=G --format=JobIdRaw,JobName%30,User,Group,State,Submit,Start,End,Cluster,Partition,AllocNodes,ReqCPUs,AllocCPUs,TotalCPU,CPUTime,UserCPU,AveCPU,SystemCPU,Elapsed,Timelimit,ReqMem,MaxRSS,MaxVMSize,State,MaxDiskWrite,MaxDiskRead,CPUTimeRaw,ElapsedRaw,TimelimitRaw,SubmitLine --parsable2 -a -A cedar,cedar2 --starttime=2023-08-25 --endtime=2023-09-10 --user={yourID} > sacct_2023.09.15.txt
 ```

+Note that this command is only accurate for COMPLETED jobs.

 Keep in mind that sacct “polls” usage, and so is not a perfect reflection of what you are using.

 <aside>